-Fall enrollment - May 1
+Fall enrollment - May 1: Spring enrollment: Oct.
+1

-Educators who wish to seek admission in our program are required to submit the following for consideration of unconditional admission:
+Applicants who wish to seek admission in the M. Ed. program must meet the following requirements:

-- An earned baccalaureate degree in education or an allied field with a minimum undergraduate cumulative grade point average of 3.00. - A completed online application for admission. - The non-refundable application fee of \$50.00 made payable to Delaware State University. - Official transcript(s) of all academic work completed. - Graduate Record Exam (GRE) or Miller Analogies Test (MAT) scores.
+- An earned baccalaureate degree in education or an allied field with a minimum undergraduate cumulative GPA of 3.00. - Completed online application for admission. - The nonrefundable application fee of \$50.00 made payable to Delaware State University. - Official transcript(s) of all academic work completed. - Graduate Record Exam (GRE) or Miller Analogies Test (MAT) scores.
 Testing must be within 5 years of the application.
 Scores must be submitted prior to being admitted into the program.
-The acceptable cutoff scores: (i) GRE: 40 percentiles (+ 1) and a score of 3.0 or better on the Analytical Writing component; or (ii) MAT: 40 percentiles (+ 1).
-Or the on-campus writing sample can be submitted in lieu of the GRE/GMAT scores.
-Due to COVID-19, GRA/GMAT scores have been waived for the 2020-2021 academic year. - A current professional resume. - Three (3) letters of recommendation (two academic/ professional recommendations and one character recommendation) -- via the online application process. - A Statement of Purpose/Intent that needs to be content specific, focused on educational leadership.
-The candidate must specifically explain why he or she wants to be admitted in the M. Ed. in Educational Leadership program.
+The acceptable cut off scores: (i) GRE: 40 percentiles (+ 1) and a score of 3.0 or better on the Analytical Writing component; or (ii) MAT: 40 percentiles (+ 1).
+Or the on-campus writing sample (i.e., an on campus writing sample). in lieu of the GRE/GMAT scores.
+(Due to COVID-19, test scores are not required for the 2021-2022 academic year.) - A current professional resume. - Three (3) letters of recommendation (two academic/ professional recommendations and one character recommendation) via the online application process. - A Statement of Purpose/Intent that needs to be content specific, focused on educational leadership.
+The candidate must specifically explain why he or she wants to be admitted to the M. Ed. in the Educational Leadership program.
 Specifications: 1-2 pages, APA format, grammatical error free. - A valid Delaware Initial, Continuing, or Advanced License; or a Limited Standard, Standard or Professional Status Certificate issued by the Department prior to August 31, 2003, OR a such or similar licensure from another state.

-The applicants not holding the licensure may also be offered admission into the program but on a clear understanding that the masters' degree will not fulfill the requirements of any licensure and they will still have to follow the individualized plan to meet the licensure requirements.
+The applicants not holding the licensure may also be admitted into the program but on a clear understanding that the masters' degree will not fulfill the requirements of any licensure and they will still have to follow the individualized plan to meet the licensure requirements.